vikandaobrien/portfolio-old/README.md

 #### Skills Section
 - [ ] Decide on skill stacks and other skills I use
-- [ ] Prettify those SVG icons in Illustrator
+- [ ] Prettify those SVG icons on Illustrator
 - [ ] Turn them icons into a font
 - [ ] Adjust size and spacing for stacks
 - [ ] Add a section for miscellaneous work tools

 #### Portfolio Section
 - [ ] Plan portfolio tabs
-- [ ] Decide which projects will make it
+- [ ] Decide which projects will make the cut
 - [ ] Implement jQuery toggle tabs
 - [ ] Wireframe project page template
 - [ ] Add all the content for each project